 GREGORY WILLIAMS, a co-leader of the firm’s Global Arbitration, Trade and Advocacy practice and a member of the Litigation group, was named “International Arbitration Litigator of the Year” in 2023 by Benchmark Litigation.
 His practice focuses on complex commercial litigation and arbitration and the Foreign Corrupt Practices Act (FCPA).
-His diverse experience includes serving as lead counsel in high-stakes litigation and arbitration matters involving a wide range of claims cutting across several industries.
+His diverse experience includes serving as lead counsel in high-stakes arbitration and litigation matters involving a wide range of claims cutting across several industries, including energy, aerospace, defense and government contracts, mining, infrastructure, life sciences, technology, crypto, financial services, and more.

 Greg successfully represented a publicly traded, clean energy company in a wide-ranging dispute with an international energy company concerning exclusive rights and over US$1 billion in claims and counterclaims.
 The dispute featured parallel arbitrations seated in London and Singapore, three arbitrations seated in Korea, a books-and-records demand in Delaware Chancery Court, and a securities claim in the U.S. District Court for the Southern District of New York.
 After a bench trial, he obtained a landmark decision for a publicly traded fuel cell company in the Delaware action.
 Since then, the parties have entered into a settlement agreement, including a multi-million dollar order for its modules, confirming the fuel cell company’s exclusive rights to market its technology in Asia.
 All claims against the fuel cell company were dismissed with prejudice and without compensation.